 The trembling aspen is quick growing but does not live for more than 50 years.
 Aspen can sprout from suckers so one plant can be exactly the same as many other trees in a grove.
 Some scientists think that aspen groves are only one tree that has spread with suckers, and that an aspen grove could be the largest living thing in the world.

 The trembling aspen is the favourite food of beaver, moose, elk and deer.

-The inner bark was used for food (raw or roasted) and wood was also used for tent poles, fuels, and canoes.
-Rotten wood was used to line babies’ cradles because it was soft.
-The bark and roots of the tree were chewed and applied to wounds to stop bleeding.
+The inner bark can be used for food (raw or roasted) and wood is also used for tent poles, fuels, and canoes.
+Rotten wood can be used to line babies’ cradles because it is soft.
+The bark and roots of the tree are chewed and applied to wounds to stop bleeding.

 The trembling aspen is used for pulp, wafer-board, and chopsticks.
 Early settlers derived a water-purifying substance from the inner bark.
 They also boiled branches to make a cleanser for guns and traps and to remove human scent from hunters.

 COSEWIC: Not at Risk